h4ndzdatm0ld/spauto_devnet/README.md

 ## Recommended Study Material & Resources

 - MPLS in the SDN Era (Book)
 - Network Programmability with YANG (Book)
 - Nicholas Russo DevNet Material (Pluralsight)

 ## Container Lab

 After exploring [ContainerLab](https://containerlab.srlinux.dev/), I have begun to move away from EVE-NG and completely dockerized this topology.
-Initially, I thought I would share an exported lab from EVE-NG, but including the CLAB topology in this lab makes it so much more portable.
+Initially, I thought I would share an exported lab from EVE-NG, but including the Container Lab topology in this lab makes it so much more portable.

 I've created a simple to use docker-compose service to start the lab.
-ContainerLab it's self is pulled down as a docker container, so you don't need a local installation of ContainerLab unless you want to have one.
+ContainerLab itself is pulled down as a docker container, so you don't need a local installation of ContainerLab unless you want to have one.
 I recommend you deploy this lab in a Linux environment, as docker virtualization will prevent you from starting in a Mac or Windows env.

 ### Requirements